 - Culture offerings

-Do your research, talk to the islanders, maybe join an online IOW community.
-Remember, even if you have stayed on the IOW before, living there will be different.
+Do your research, talk to the islanders, and maybe join an online community.
+Remember, even if you have stayed on the IOW before, living there will be completely different.

 Go Local Wherever Your Can